grafana/writers-toolkit/docs/sources/contribute/release-notes/index.md

 1. Click **Save**.
    The entry is now in **Draft** status and the CMS opens a pull request in the `grafana/website` repository.

    If your entry is future-dated, it won't show up in the website-generated preview or in your local build, but you can see it in the preview of the internal feed.
    To do so, remove `/docs/grafana-cloud` from the preview URL and add the heading for your entry at the end of the URL.
    It should look something like this: `https://deploy-preview-18347-zb444pucvq-uw.a.run.app/whats-new/#create-subtables-in-table-visualizations`.

-1. If your entry is ready to publish, proceed to step 4.
+1. If your entry is ready to publish, proceed to the next step.
    If your entry requires review, follow these steps:

    1. In the **Status** drop-down, select **In review.**